For many businesses the last few weeks have been spent firefighting as business continuity plans are rapidly enacted and remote working is deployed.

 These vulnerabilities should be addressed quickly, and multi-factor authentication enabled.

-5 steps to make remote working more secure
+5 steps to boost network security and make remote working more secure

 - Review security policies for remote workers and make sure that employees are aware of their responsibilities